TDR-VOID/LoginForm_JSP/README.md

 The repository includes two versions of the login page:

-1. Login_jsp: This version uses a hardcoded user email and password for authentication.
+**1. Login_JSP:** This version uses a hardcoded user email and password for authentication.
-2. Login_jsp_mysql: This version uses a MySQL database to store and authenticate user emails and passwords.
+**2. Login_JSP_MySQL:** This version uses a MySQL database to store and authenticate user emails and passwords.
 MySQL is run using XAMPP.

 <br>
 Screenshots and steps for setting up the project and connecting the Tomcat server with NetBeans are provided in the setup section below.